zserge/zserge.github.io/input/j1vm.md

 COMPILER
 --------

-If you know Forth, you can use crosscompiler from the J1 project.
+If you know Forth, you can use cross-compiler from the J1 project.

-ALternatively, there is a separate project of developer tools for J1 CPU - [j1vm](http://bitbucket.org/zserge/j1vm)
+Alternatively, there is a separate project of developer tools for J1 CPU - [j1vm](http://bitbucket.org/zserge/j1vm)

 There is a Forth compiler `j1c` and a simulator (`j1vm`).